 Horn Barbecue: Recipes and Techniques from a Master of the Art of BBQ (Hardcover)

 Rookies who just bought their first backyard smoker (or who want to smoke on a standard grill) as well as seasoned BBQ veterans will find a whole world of new ideas in this authoritative guide to cooking low and slow over smoky, smoldering woods.
-It includes:

 - Pork Ribs, Beef Ribs, Pork Shoulder, and Burnt Ends